Stephen King Has Already Seen ‘It’ Movie: Is He Happy With The Adaptation?

 A post shared by Seth Grahame-Smith (@instagrahamesmith) on

 Stephen King’s It movie is an adaptation of his 1986 horror novel of the same name.
 The story follows the exploits of seven children as they are terrorized by Pennywise The Dancing Clown or Bob Gray.
-The said clown exploits the fears of its victims in order to disguise itself while hunting its prey.
+The said clown exploits the fears of its victims to disguise itself while hunting its prey.
 The famous horror novel has already been awarded a British Fantasy Award in 1987 and even received nominations for the Locus and World Fantasy Awards in the same year.

 It movie is not the first movie which will show the character written by Stephen King in his horror novel.
 Back in 1990, the legendary novel was adapted into a television miniseries featuring Tum Curry as Pennywise The Clown.